RAD Fact Sheet

 |Knoxville's Community Development Corp.
 (Tennessee)||21||2,799|

 - RAD allows public housing agencies to leverage public and private debt and equity in order to reinvest in the public housing stock.
-This is critical given the backlog of public housing capital needs - estimated at over $35 billion.
+This is critical given the backlog of public housing capital needs.

 - In RAD, units move to a Section 8 platform with a long-term contract that, by law, must be renewed in perpetuity.
 A Use Agreement is also recorded under RAD, further enforcing HUD's long-term interest.
 This ensures that the units remain permanently affordable to low-income households.